Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 How do AML and KYC differ?

-To better understand the differences between AML and KYC, let’s take a closer look at how they differ by purpose, structure, industries, and legal requirements.
+To better understand the differences between AML and KYC, let’s take a closer look at their purpose, criteria, industry, and legal requirements.

 The purpose of an AML program is to prevent bad actors from using financial services to launder money and engage in other financial crimes like terrorist financing and tax evasion.

-A KYC program, on the other hand, has a much more specific purpose: to verify a customer’s identity; determine what risk, if any, a customer poses to the business; and decide whether to work with that customer.
+A KYC program has more specific outcomes: To verify a customer’s identity; determine what risk, if any, a customer poses to the business; and decide whether to work with that customer.

-By law, an AML program must meet five key requirements, also known as the five pillars of AML:
+Per U.S. law, an AML program must meet five key requirements, also known as the five pillars of AML compliance:

 • Designation of a compliance officer